drtomonroe/drtomonroe.github.io/team/index.md

 #### The LXCG is recruiting technicians, students, and postdoctoral researchers!

-We welcome candidates with evidence of high-level scholarship and technical expertise from diverse quantitative and experimental backgrounds commisurate with their role.
+We welcome candidates with evidence of high-level scholarship and technical expertise from diverse quantitative and experimental backgrounds commensurate with their role.
 Those with experience in DNA sequencing analysis and/or hiPSC-derived cardiomyocyte culture are particularly encouraged to apply.

 We prioritize intellectual curiosity, rigorous mechanistic thinking, and personalized mentorship.
 We are housed in the Cardiovascular Research Institute – a highly collaborative ecosystem deliberately structured to foster opportunities for cross-disciplinary research focused on the heart.